elzekool/magento2-rotate-encryption-keys/README.md

 * It can generate a list of commands from the original scan command
 * Allows running in a sub-folder (for Magento Cloud/Read only file systems)
 * It adds functionality to scan and replace encrypted values in `env.php`
+* It adds functionality to scan and replace encrypted values in environment variables.

 ## Overview